January 28, 2019 | By Peyton Sawyer

-Purchasing commercial real estate as an investment property or for your own business venture is usually done with a long-term loan.
-Depending on the lender, the borrower may have the option of a loan term from 5 to 30 years.
+Purchasing commercial real estate as an investment property or for your own business venture is usually done with long-term funding.
+The borrower may have the option of a repayment term from 5 to 30 years.

-While it is common for commercial real estate purchases to be made with long-term financing, short-term financing is also available.
+While it is common for commercial real estate purchases to be made with long-term funding, short-term funding is also available.

 Business Acquisitions and Mergers

-It is uncommon for a business acquisition or a business merger to seek funding with a short-term loan.
-These types of business ventures are almost always approached with a long-term business loan in mind.
+It is uncommon for a business acquisition or a business merger to seek funding with short-term funding.
+These types of business ventures are almost always approached with long-term business funding in mind.

 Expansion and New Location

 Most business owners do not have the cash flow needed to expand their current business or start new construction.
-When that happens, long-term loans are often used.
+When that happens, long-term funding is often used.
 The reason being is, while the business is under construction and not in operation, it will not be bringing in any revenue.
-Therefore, the longest term business loan will be used to offset a high monthly payment, making sure the expansion is worth it.
+Therefore, the longest term business funding option will be used to offset a high monthly payment, making sure the expansion is worth it.